Ushuaia Guesthouse Bastimentos 😱 Panama

 With the exception of one guesthouse in Kochi India (for which we paid just $10), the Ushuaia easily rates as the worst guesthouse we’ve ever had the misfortune to experience.

-If you enjoyed Ushuaia Guesthouse Bastimentos, check out our Panama Roundtrip.
+Want to avoid more places like the Ushuaia Guesthouse?
+Check out our Panama Roundtrip.
 You may also like: